sap-tutorials/Tutorials/tutorials/btp-cockpit-entitlements/btp-cockpit-entitlements.md

 ---

 ## Prerequisites
- - SAP BTP trial account:
+- You have one of the following:
-    - You must have registered for a trial account on SAP Business Technology Platform: [Get a Free Trial Account on SAP BTP](hcp-create-trial-account).
+    - **SAP BTP trial account:** You must have registered for a trial account on SAP Business Technology Platform: [Get a Free Trial Account on SAP BTP](hcp-create-trial-account).
- - SAP BTP enterprise Account:
-    - You have a subaccount for which you want to manage entitlements.
+    - **SAP BTP enterprise account:** You have a subaccount for which you want to manage entitlements.
 If you need help setting up your subaccount, have a look at [Managing Subaccounts Using the Cockpit](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/55d0b6d8b96846b8ae93b85194df0944.html).

 ## Details
 ### You will learn